raesene/eathar/README.md

 ## PSS

-Eathar can check containers running in the cluster for various things that are on the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) List
+Eathar can check containers running in the cluster for various things that are on the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) List.

+To run all checks just use the top-level `pss` command.
+To run a specific check use the name of the check below as the subcommand to `pss`.
+For example to run the hostpid command you would run `eathar pss hostpid`.

 - `hostpid` - Provides a list of pods in the cluster configured to use Host PID.
 - `hostnet` - Provides a list of pods in the cluster configured to use Host Networking.